Sam-NB/northbay-gstn-kaf-elas/doc/README.md

 7. Manual mode

 On our reference non groundstation SDR demodulator implementation, we have preconfigured multimon-ng a RTL-SDR compatible digital mode decoder that works on multiple protocols.
-For this example we are going to simulate receiving a udp stream of Morse code in Continuous Wave.
+For this example we are going to simulate receiving a tcp stream of Morse code in Continuous Wave.
 You can point your sdr to that port or use the sample file from wikipedia as below.
-The producer node will decode messages on port 7355 and pipe those to our Kafka topic for ingestion and streaming to Elastic Search.
+The producer node will decode messages on received on tcp port 7355 and pipe those to our Kafka topic for ingestion and streaming to Elastic Search.

 Bash